njordhov/react-blockstack/README.md

-This component handles Blockstack authentication and provides a [React context object](https://reactjs.org/docs/context.html) that the pass these properties through the component tree:
+This component handles Blockstack authentication and provides a [React context object](https://reactjs.org/docs/context.html) that pass these properties through the component tree:

 * `userSession` (mutable Blockstack interface)
 * `userData` (Blockstack SDK when authenticated)
-* `person` (an authenticated Person instance containing the user profile)
+* `person` (if authenticated, a Person instance containing the user profile)
 * `handleSignin` (null when logged in or pending)
 * `handleSignout` (null when not logged in or pending)